 Another option: Reinvent your Thanksgiving feast a day or two later.

 - Make a hearty harvest stew.
 Start with leftover gravy (fat skimmed away before making gravy) as the base.
 Make it hearty with leftover turkey and veggies.
 Thicken with mashed potatoes or sweet potatoes.
 Cook to 165°F.

 - Stack a turkey-berry wrap.
 Wrap sliced turkey, spread with cranberry sauce and shredded greens in whole-wheat tortillas.
 Add toasted pecans if you have some.

-- Whirl cranberry smoothies.
-Whirl cranberries with frozen yogurt and orange juice.
+- Blend cranberry smoothies.
+Blend cranberries with frozen yogurt and orange juice.

 - Freeze turkey stock in small amounts.
-Later, cook couscous, pasta, rice or soup with the stock instead of water.
+Later, thaw in the refrigerator and cook couscous, pasta, rice or soup with the stock instead of water.

-- Make stuffing frittata.
-Mix stuffing with egg and cook through, pancake-style.
+- Make a stuffing frittata.
+Mix stuffing with eggs and cook through, pancake-style.